 Do I need parallel clamps?

-If your woodworking projects include cabinetry or making high quality small furniture you’ll want to consider adding a non-marring parallel jaw clamp to your toolbox.
-Due to a precision 90-degree jaw, non-mar pads and a huge clamping force they will handle delicate jobs with ease.
+If your woodworking projects include cabinetry or making high-quality small furniture, consider adding a non-marring parallel jaw clamp to your toolbox.
+Due to a precision 90-degree jaw, non-mar pads, and a massive clamping force, they will easily handle delicate jobs.

 How many clamps do you need?